 - Navigate to the following location to access the Microsoft Edge browser.

 - Right-click on the “Microsoft Edge” option from the list and select the “Unpin from Taskbar” button.

 - You can also do this by searching for Microsoft Edge in the Windows search bar and right-clicking on the Microsoft Edge icon there.

 - After removing Edge from the taskbar, check to see if the browser still runs in the background.

 Changing Cortana’s Default Browser

 Windows 10 is packed with a virtual assistant named Cortana.
-It is very helpful and helps you organize and accomplish your daily routine tasks effectively.
-However, like all other Microsoft Products, Cortana also used Microsoft Edge as the default browser for carrying out its tasks but you can make it use Chrome instead of Microsoft Edge.
+It is very helpful and assists in organizing and accomplishing your daily routine tasks effectively.
+However, like all other Microsoft products, Cortana also uses Microsoft Edge as the default browser for carrying out its tasks, but you can make it use Chrome instead of Microsoft Edge.